Sure, it’s great for your skin. But where does collagen in beauty products come from, really? We think the answer will horrify you!

 - fruits rich in vitamin C, like citrus, mongosteen, hibiscus, camu camu, rosehips, goji berries

-Collagen beauty products can indeed produce wondrous results.
+In conclusion, collagen beauty products can indeed produce amazing results.
 But for ethical reasons, you may want to be sure that what you buy or the measures you take are more plant than animal – or even human – based.